silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.9.2.md

 # 1.9.2

 We're happy to announce the 1.9.2 release of the CWP recipe.
-This update includes the required module releases to support PHP 7.2 and above.

 ## Upgrading Instructions